gretelai/navigator-helpers/README.md

 # Navigator Self-Align 🚀

 Navigator Self-Align is a Python library for augmenting training data via synthetic data generation for large language models (LLMs).
-It leverages techniques such as Evol-Lab 🌟✨ (Evol-Instruct and Evol-Answer) and AI Align AI (AAA) 🧠 as described in the WizardLM-2 paper, to iteratively enhance data quality.
-The system integrates multiple LLMs in a co-teaching and self-improvement process, generating diverse and high-quality synthetic instructions, responses, and leverages Gretel evaluations for quality, adherence, toxicity, and bias.
+It leverages techniques such as diverse instruction and response generation, and an AI alignment process as described in the WizardLM-2 paper, to iteratively enhance data quality.
+The system integrates multiple LLMs in a co-teaching and self-improvement process, generating diverse and high-quality synthetic instructions, responses, and leverages evaluations for quality, adherence, toxicity, and bias.

 ## Features

-- **Evol-Lab 🌟✨**: Evol-Lab combines Evol-Instruct and Evol-Answer techniques to generate diverse instructions and responses based on given context and optionally provided examples.
-  - **Evol-Instruct**: Generates diverse instructions based on given context and optionally provided instructions.
+- **Diverse Instruction Generation**: Generates diverse instructions based on given context and optionally provided instructions.
-  - **Evol-Answer**: Generates diverse responses based on given context and instructions.
+- **Diverse Response Generation**: Generates diverse responses based on given context and instructions.
-- **AI Align AI (AAA) 🧠**: Optionally improves generated instructions and responses using a co-teaching and self-teaching approach.
-While AAA can add significant compute time, it generates the highest quality results in practice.
+- **AI Alignment Process**: Optionally improves generated instructions and responses using a co-teaching and self-teaching approach.
+While this process can add significant compute time, it generates the highest quality results in practice.
   - **Co-Teaching**: Iteratively improves the text using multiple language models.
   - **Self-Teaching**: Generates improvement suggestions and applies them to the text.
 - **Quality and Fairness Judgements**: Navigator Self-Align evaluates the generated text on five dimensions: